uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/client/src/tests/README.md

-# Testing
+# Testing Setup

 ## Overview

 This project is set up for unit, integration, and E2E testing.
-You can write and run tests individually using the commands in this guide, enable Git hooks to trigger tests on specific actions (commit, push, etc.), or use Jest watch mode for continuous testing during development.
+You can write and run tests individually using the commands in this guide, enable Git hooks to trigger tests on specific actions (commit, push, merge), or use Jest watch mode (WIP, not yet configured or tested) for continuous testing during development.
-### (WIP) Additional test specific guides for writing tests are in: [`client/src/tests/testingGuides`](./testingGuides)

 ## Quick Start